Chrysthy/7-Days-Of-Code/README.md

 ### Day Four

 <p>Since we're delving into games and narratives, how about creating a program to play against the computer?
 On your fourth day, you'll learn to work with randomness to create a game.</p>

+### Day Five

+<p>Lists are everywhere and they help us manage a large volume of information.
+It's very important that you know how to work with arrays, and we've prepared a special day just for that!</p>